A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Although there are plenty of Turrón recipes throughout the country, the classic version has one special ingredient – toasted nuts.
 You also need eggs, sugar, and honey to fully enjoy it.

-Another Andalusian treat – this time the sweet one, that will make you feel the joy of Christmas.
+Another Andalusian Christmas food I look forward to – this time a sweet one, that will make you feel the joy of Christmas.

 Polvorones and mantecados are an essential part of the Christmas tradition, and they are usually homemade and served as cookies in oval and round shapes.